nmemari/nmemari/README.md

 <h1>👋 Hi there!
 I'm Navid </h1>
-<p>A digital designer and developer who makes silly (and serious) apps and websites (sometimes games too)</p>
+<p>A digital designer and developer who makes silly (and serious) apps and websites (sometimes games too).
+You should totally check out all the projects I've done because they're super cool and epic and awesome</p>

 <div>
   <a href="https://navidmemari.com" target="_blank"><img src="https://img.shields.io/badge/Check%20Out%20My%20Portfolio-8A2BE2"/></a>
   <a href="https://www.linkedin.com/in/navid-memari/" target="_blank"><img src="https://img.shields.io/badge/Check%20Out%20My%20LinkedIn-3260A8"/></a>
 </div>

-<p>You should totally check out all the projects I've done because they're super cool and epic and awesome</p>

 <h1>🔨 Technologies & Tools</h1>
 <div>